cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter2A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Introduction%20of%20Detectives%201%20and%202.webp)

-The mist hung low over the countryside as our carriage rolled toward Blackwood Manor.
-The estate loomed ahead, its ivy-clad walls and weathered statues suggesting an air of history shrouded in secrets.
-Holmes sat in silence, his sharp gaze scanning the fleeting landscape, while I mulled over the woman we were about to meet—Katherine Blackwood, widow of a man whose death seemed to cast a shadow far beyond the circumstances described.
+The mist lay thick over the countryside as our carriage rattled toward Blackwood Manor.
+The estate emerged from the gloom, its ivy-clad walls and worn statues hinting at long-buried secrets.
+Holmes sat in silence, his keen gaze sweeping the landscape, while my thoughts turned to Katherine Blackwood—the widow of a man whose death seemed far from ordinary.

-Inside the manor, the grandeur was unmistakable, though its once-pristine elegance bore subtle marks of neglect.
+Inside, the manor’s grandeur remained, though time had softened its edges.
 A butler led us into the drawing room, where Katherine awaited.
 She stood as we entered, her figure slight yet composed, though her pale complexion and dark-circled eyes betrayed the toll grief had taken.

 "Mrs. Blackwood," Holmes began, bowing slightly.
 "Thank you for meeting with us under such difficult circumstances."